 The Ohio River is 981 miles long and borders or runs through six states in the eastern region of the United States.
 The Ohio takes its headwaters in Pittsburgh, Pennsylvania at the confluence of the Allegheny and Monongahela Rivers and flows southwesterly to its confluence with the Mississippi River in Cairo, Illinois.
 The river basin stretches across a 203,940 square mile area, including parts of an additional eight states; New York, Maryland, Virginia, North Carolina, Tennessee, Georgia, Alabama, and Mississippi (Figure 2).
 Numerous tributaries feed the Ohio including the Allegheny, Monongahela, Kanawha, Wabash, Green, Cumberland, and Tennessee Rivers.
-In fact, more than 90% of Ohio River flow is from tributaries.
 Approximately ten percent of the US population resides in the basin, equating to more than 30 million people, five million of which rely on the river as a source of drinking water (Tetra Tech Inc. 2007).